What are the links between diet and the menstrual cycle?

 In the case of endometriosis, it is strongly recommended to review your diet.
 Certain foods should be avoided, while others should be encouraged.
 Indeed, it has been proven that some foods have a pro-inflammatory effect, while others, on the contrary, have anti-inflammatory properties.

-Another tip: give preference to foods rich in Omega 3 and reduce Omega 6.
-There are two types of Omega 3: vegetable and animal.
-In fact, it's important to vary your Omega 3s so that they come from both sources if possible.
+Another tip: opt for foods rich in omega-3s and reduce omega-6s.
+There are two types of omega 3: vegetable and animal.
+In fact, it's important to vary omega-3s so that they come from both sources if possible.

-Omega 3 in vegetable sources: They are found in vegetable oils such as linseed oil and camelina oil.
-Ideally, they should be incorporated into the daily diet at a rate of one teaspoon per day for linseed oil and 3 tablespoons for rapeseed oil.
+Omega 3s from plant sources: These are found in vegetable oils such as linseed oil or camelina oil.
+Ideally, they should be incorporated into the daily diet at the rate of one teaspoon per day for flaxseed oil and 3 tablespoons for rapeseed oil.
 These oils should not be heated: there is a risk of oxidizing them.

-On the same subject : Special menu periods
+On the same subject : Special menstruation menu

-The ideal plate is made up of half vegetables, in different colors, for multiple antioxidants.
+The ideal plate is made up of half vegetables, in different colors to provide multiple antioxidants.
 Antioxidants are also anti-inflammatory.
-Choose organic vegetables and fruit to avoid pesticides as much as possible.
+The vegetables and fruit chosen should be organic, to avoid pesticides as much as possible.

-Cereals must be wholegrain to avoid the blood sugar spike, which will also be inflammatory.
+Cereals should be wholegrain, to avoid the blood sugar spike that is also inflammatory.

 Finally, avoid dairy products.